ckearney07/latex-sp17-intro-workshop/Presentation Notes.md

       - Try typing in $y = mx + b$ and compile
       - Try instead $y = mx$ + b to see the difference
       - Try using block-level math with $$y = mx + b$$
+      	- **Surround $$ with text to show automatic line break**
+	- This reiterates the point - we tell Latex the _structure_ we expect, it takes care of the formatting (mostly)
       - **Show that $Typing in math mode$ doesn't work**
 - What about applying special formatting to your text?
    - Demonstrate `\textbf{}, \textit{}, \underline{}` environments on sample text content